-Pharmacy Technicians assist the pharmacist, package or mix prescriptions, maintain client records, refer clients to the pharmacist for counseling, and assist with inventory control and purchasing, as well as collect payment and coordinate billing.
-Upon successful completion students will receive a certificate of completion and become eligible to apply for registration as a Pharmacy Technician and be prepared to take the national Pharmacy Technician Certification Board (PTCB) exam.
+This course will prepare students to work as a pharmacy technician in a retail or other pharmacy setting.
+Upon successful completion, students will receive a certificate of completion and become eligible to apply for registration as a Pharmacy Technician and to take the national Pharmacy Technician Certification Board (PTCB) exam.